 For kids who are delayed in their speech but who are comfortable in their daily routine, we need to guide them to the next step of verbal communication.
-(Notice, I did not say ‘push’.
-Parents and adults are guides and helpers for a child, and not a drill sergeant)

 If your child is a late talker, some simple strategies will help get you and your child on the right track.

-- Be Attentive and ‘Helpful’
+- Be Attentive but Uncertain

 - Encourage Vocabulary

 Have you ever been to a foreign country?
 Let’s imagine that you are in Spain and want to order a bagel.
 You say, “I want a bagel please” and the worker, who must understand a little bit of English, quickly gives you your bagel.

 How do you feel after that?
 You might believe that there is no need to learn Spanish if everyone is going to respond to your native language!
 It is much easier for you this way.